By: Dr. Alan Christianson

 Builds a Better Intestinal Barrier

-S. boulardii can do more than help leaky gut; it can actually heal it.
+S. boulardii can do more than help autoimmune gastritis; it can actually heal it.
 By strengthening the tight junctions between cells, S. boulardii strengthens the walls of your intestines and makes them a better barrier against infection.

 Raises IgA (Immunoglobulin A) Levels

-Another way S. boulardii heals leaky gut is by raising IgA levels.
+Another way S. boulardii heals autoimmune gastritis is by raising IgA levels.
 IgA, or Immunoglobulin A, is one of the main antibodies that lines the intestinal tract to protect us from infection.
 Sadly, it often becomes impaired or weakened.
 S. boulardii supplementation has been shown to boost levels of this critical substance.

 Helps Digest Disaccharides